 Absolutely.
-Exposure to air pollutants can be nearly 100 times greater indoors than outdoors.
-The American Lung Association estimates that the majority of people spend 90% of their time inside, making it important for homeowners to know about indoor air quality (IAQ) in Raleigh.
+Exposure to air pollutants can be nearly 100 times worse indoors than outdoors.
+The American Lung Association estimates that the majority of people spend 90% of their time in a building, making it important for homeowners to know about indoor air quality (IAQ) in Raleigh.

-Many standard household products contribute to bad indoor air quality, such as:
+Many regular household things create bad indoor air quality, like:

 - Cleaning chemicals